 Talk with figures

-Be precise in your narration.
+Be precise and specific in your narration.
 Instead of mentioning “ A key team player in a sales team that contributed to the growth of the organization”, say, “ Achieved 110% growth in sales compared to previous year”.
 Let the figures speak for your achievements.

 If the job description says, “ability to manage a team”, and you already have that experience, mention clearly the size of the team you managed earlier.
 Handling a team of 6 people is a different experience from handling one with 45 members.
 So, be transparent and give figures wherever applicable.